Skip to content

 If you’re wondering how much teachers in Australia get paid, you’re in the right place.
 Whether you’re thinking about a career in education or are an existing teacher weighing up your earning potential in a different part of Australia, this is the guide for you.
 Read on as we break down how much casual relief teachers and full-time classroom teachers earn right around Australia.

-The information in this article is correct as of May 2023.
+The information in this article is correct as of March 2026.
 For the most up to date salary figures, it’s a good idea to check directly with the teaching body in your state or territory.

 How much do casual teachers get paid?